TAMUGeorgeGroup/Feature_Selection_TCR-Specific_Interaction/README.md

 ## Colab Notebook For LASSO and N-gram Feature Selection

-### 1. Feature Selection using LASSO TCR-peptide Interaction
+### 1. Feature Selection using LASSO and N-gram for TCR-peptide Interaction

 This notebook illustrates the feature selection using LASSO and N-gram language model.